-This year, the industry proposed new cyber norms to protect cyberspace.
+In the past years, the industry has been proposing new cyber norms to protect cyberspace.
 The industry is increasingly stepping into a norm-developing role, which was previously mainly the ambit of governments.
-In this space, you can follow the developments on two main proposals: Microsoft’s proposed Digital Geneva Convention, and Google’s proposed legal framework for digital security and due process.
+In this space, you can follow the developments on main proposals: Microsoft’s proposed Digital Geneva Convention, Cybersecurity Tech Accord, Charter of Trust for a Secure Digital World, and Google’s proposed legal framework for digital security and due process.

 Microsoft’s call for a Digital Geneva Convention (February 2017) – which should ‘commit governments to avoiding cyber-attacks that target the private sector or critical infrastructure or the use of hacking to steal intellectual property’ – attracted the attention of the digital policy community.
 It brought into focus the idea that, in the search for a more secure and stable Internet, Internet companies need to engage with governments and work together on reasonable policy arrangements.
 The proposal gave rise to many pertinent questions related to the future of digital governance, in particular in the security field.
 Here, we address some of them.

 In April 2017, Microsoft’s Brad Smith announced three new documents that continue to shape the proposal for a Digital Geneva Convention.
 The first carries key clauses which should form part of the convention; the second outlines a common set of principles and behaviours for the tech sector to help protect civilians in cyberspace; the third proposes the setting up of an independent attribution organisation to identify wrongdoing.
 In May 2017, Smith renewed the call for a Digital Geneva Convention, in response to the WannaCry ransomware attack.